DQNEO/minigit/README.md

 prove -r t
 ```

-## How to get many loose object files
+## How to get arbitrary loose object files

 you can get loose objects as many as you like by `git unpack-objects` :)